 The lifecycle for any given machine depends a lot on what the equipment is and how frequently it’s used.
 Even so, there are some trends and general rules that can help dealers and fleet owners stay ahead of any major issues.

 Davis said that in his experience, mini excavators and similar small equipment usually has a lifespan of about three years in his rental fleet.
 That’s the range where machines still have a low total number of usage hours and overall cost of ownership.
-Larger equipment, however, is harder to gauge so broadly, as some machines can last for years with low usage and proper maintenance while others are workhorses that wear out far more rapidly.
+Bigger equipment like large excavators, however, is harder to gauge so broadly, as some machines can last for years with low usage and proper maintenance while others are workhorses that wear out far more rapidly.

 Dealers like Davis’ typically have a higher rate of equipment turnover in general as machines are put into rental service and eventually purchased.
 Fleet owners, on the other hand, typically purchase equipment with the intention of running it for several years before trading in, reselling or scrapping their machines.
 The approach that’s best will depend on the individual owner and their own approach to fleet planning.